cmaureir/progra-alma/lectures/week5/lecture17.rst

         File "<stdin>", line 5, in average
       ZeroDivisionError: integer division or modulo by zero

-  Avoid this situation, but not using a `if` statement, but a *default parameter*.
+  Avoid this situation, but not using a `if` statement to verify if the count is zero.

 * Write a function to calculate the `Value Added Tax (VAT)`_ of several products given by the user (consider VAT as 10%).